Linesearch-free adaptive Bregman proximal gradient for convex minimization under local relative smoothness: Convergence analysis

-The same commentary applies to the following lemma, which assumes that the iterates \(\xk\) stay bounded away from the boundary of \(\dom\kernel\).
-Roughly speaking, under this assumption it ensures that whenever stepsizes drop below a certain threshold, the updates in both \eqref{eq:BY:rhok*} and \eqref{eq:FNEa:rhok*} reduce to \(\gamk*=\rhok*[\hat]\gamk\), cf. \cref{rem:1/0}, and thus increase.
-This behavior is at the heart of the careful choice of parameters \(\thetk=\rhok[\hat]\) for \refBY{} and \(\thetk=\frac{1+\alpha}{2\alpha}\rhok[\hat]\) for \refFNEa{}.
+A key to address the ``special case'' is the following lemma, which applies when the iterates \(x^k\) stay bounded away from the boundary of \(\dom\kernel\).
+Roughly speaking, under this assumption it ensures that whenever stepsizes drop below a certain threshold, the updates in both \eqref{eq:BY:rhok*} and \eqref{eq:FNEa:rhok*} reduce to \(\gamma_{k+1}=\hat\rho_{k+1}\gamma_k\), see \cref{rem:1/0}, and thus increase.
+This behavior is at the heart of the careful choice of parameters \(\vartheta_k=\hat\rho_k\) for \refBY{} and \(\vartheta_k=\frac{1+\alpha}{2\alpha}\hat\rho_k\) for \refFNEa{}.

-\begin{lemma} Suppose that \cref{ass:basic} holds, and consider a sequence \(\seq{\xk}\) generated by Bregman proximal gradient iterations \eqref{eq:BPG} with stepsizes \(\gamk>0\).
-Suppose that \(\seq{\xk}\) is contained in a compact set \(\K\subset C\), and consider the ratio
+\begin{lemma} Suppose that \cref{ass:basic} holds, and consider a sequence \((x^k)_{k\in\N}\) generated by Bregman proximal gradient iterations \eqref{eq:BPG} with stepsizes \(\gamma_k>0\).
+Suppose that \((x^k)_{k\in\N}\) is contained in a compact set \(\K\subset C\), and consider the ratio

-as in \eqref{eq:Lamk}, where \(\seq{\delk}\subset\R_{++}\) is a bounded sequence.
-If \(\gamk\to0\), then \(\Lamk_{\delk*}\to1\). \end{lemma} \begin{proof} For notational conciseness, let us denote \(u^k\coloneqq\nabla\kernel(\xk)-\nabla\kernel(\xk')\) and \(v^k\coloneqq\nabla f(\xk)-\nabla f(\xk')\), so that \(\Hk(\xk)-\Hk(\xk')=u^k-\gamk v^k\).
-For any \(k\in\N\) there exists \(\xi^k\) on the line segment between \(\nabla\kernel(\xk)\) and \(\nabla\kernel(\xk)+\delk*(\Hk(\xk)-\Hk(\xk'))\) and \(\eta^k\) on the line segment between \(\nabla\kernel(\xk)\) and \(\nabla\kernel(\xk')\) such that
+as in \eqref{eq:Lamk}, where \((\delta_k)_{k\in\N}\subset\R_{++}\) is a bounded sequence.
+If \(\gamma_k\to0\), then \(\Lambda_{k,\delta_{k+1}}\to1\). \end{lemma} \begin{proof} For notational conciseness, let us denote \(u^k\coloneqq\nabla\kernel(x^k)-\nabla\kernel(x^{k-1})\) and \(v^k\coloneqq\nabla f(x^k)-\nabla f(x^{k-1})\), so that \(H_k(x^k)-H_k(x^{k-1})=u^k-\gamma_k v^k\).
+For any \(k\in\N\) there exists \(\xi^k\) on the line segment between \(\nabla\kernel(x^k)\) and \(\nabla\kernel(x^k)+\delta_{k+1}(H_k(x^k)-H_k(x^{k-1}))\) and \(\eta^k\) on the line segment between \(\nabla\kernel(x^k)\) and \(\nabla\kernel(x^{k-1})\) such that

 Since \(\kernel\) is twice continuously differentiable with \(\nabla^2\kernel\succ0\) on \(C\), and \(\K\subset C\) is compact and convex, one has that